BucherMunicipal/data_logging/README.md

 ## File Overview
 - [logging_controller.py](logging_controller.py): the main program that manages the CAN and video logging.
-- [watch_gpio_pin.sh](watch_gpio_pin.sh): the script that runs logging_controller.py and watches the GPIO pin value to gracefully shutdown the device when ignition is turned off.
+- [watch_gpio_pin.sh](watch_gpio_pin.sh): the script that runs logging_controller.py and gracefully shuts down the device when ignition is turned off.
 - [logging_config.yaml](logging_config.yaml): the config file that includes all the settings required to log data.
 - [can_logging/](can_logging): has the scripts that log CAN messages and post-process them to have a format like the VBO files.
 - [find_serial_number/](find_serial_number): contains the script that reads the serial number of the vehicle and saves it in the config file.